jfspps/howtos/ProgrammingC++/2_WindowsAPIApplications.md

 ```

 We cover Windows application messaging in more detail first before returning to updating the application content.

+### Scheduling and application threads

+Windows (in contrast to older operating systems like DOS) allows different applications to run in a round-robin fashion,
+where each application gets a small time slice to run in.
+The CPU is shared among the different applications.
+The time allotted to each application is managed by a _scheduler_.

+Data is transferred between an application and the operating system along an execution line is known as a _thread_, with some applications having multiple threads of execution.
+Each thread is normally executed a short amount of the time and can be created logically through programming.

+The CPU works on a given thread, strictly speaking* in turn and so in the true sense is not multitasking.

+### Event-driven applications

+Windows supports "multitasking" (in truth, Windows 9X/NT onwards did; for example, Windows 3.1 required applications to
+yield to the next, related to the deprecated `hPrevInstance` param in `WinMain()`) and is also event-driven.

+An _event_ is an action, usually performed by the user.
+Windows receives notice
+of these events and then sends the application one or more _messages_ that describe what the user did.
+The message is processed by the application by a handler, as defined within the application.

 ### Windows Messages